-The actual calculation of greenhouse gas emissions 'cultivation' is comprised of the following data:
+The calculation of greenhouse gas emissions related to 'cultivation' comprises the following data:

-- ▶ Seeds - Production costs for the provision of seeds - ▶ Fertiliser and plant protection products (calcium, potassium, phosphorus, nitrogen, biocide, etc.) this also includes all steps necessary, including the necessary energy demand and supply routes. - ▶ Machinery used in the field including the fuel used by agricultural machinery to process the field (including applying fertiliser and plant protection products).
-In addition, the production of the machinery is taken into account (including the production of the necessary materials, etc)
+- Seeds Production costs for the provision of seeds - Fertiliser and plant protection products (calcium, potassium, phosphorus, nitrogen, biocide, etc.) this also includes all steps necessary, including the necessary energy demand and supply routes. - ▶ Machinery used in the field including the fuel used by agricultural machinery to process the field (including applying fertiliser and plant protection products).
+In addition, the production of the machinery is taken into account (including the production of the necessary materials, etc) - Crop yield

-▶ Crop yield - If additional emissions arise, they must also be recorded and included in the calculation of greenhouse gas emissions.
+If additional emissions arise, they must also be recorded and included in the calculation of greenhouse gas emissions.